Areas of Expertise

 Inquest into the death of Brian Shillinglaw

 Ian represented a family in this week-long inquest into a death in a residential care home caused by the ingestion of non-food substances.
 Findings were made which resulted in an early and favourable settlement of the estate’s negligence claim.

 Personal injury law makes up the bulk of Ian’s practice.
 He is instructed by both Claimants and insurers in matters arising out of RTAs, slips and trips and accidents at work.
 He also has a developing practice in industrial deafness (NIHL) claims.

 Ian also has significant experience of issues arising out of the personal injury claims portals and pre-actions protocols, as well as the application of QOCS.
 Ian successfully represented the Claimant in Nathanmanna v UK Insurance & Ors (May 2016, unreported)one of the first hearings to deal with the interpretation of CPR 44.15.

 Ian is the author of the Westlaw Insights articles on Duty of Care and Causation in personal injury and clinical negligence and on RTAs.

-He has also given a Lexis Nexis webinar on the future of the Ogden Tables in the light of Billett v Ministry of Defence EWCA Civ 773 which can be found here.
+He has also given a Lexis Nexis webinar on the future of the Ogden Tables in the light of Billett v Ministry of Defence EWCA Civ 773.

 Ian has extensive experience of conduction possession proceedings on behalf of Local Authorities, including advice pre-proceedings and drafting pleadings.
 His experience covers cases involving disrepair, anti-social behaviour, subletting and injunctive relief.
 Ian spent a period of time seconded to the legal department at Hackney Council and so has an in-depth knowledge of social housing from the Local Authority’s point of view.
 Ian also regularly appears for private landlords in possession proceedings